jamesclancy/SafeCardGame/README.md

 ### Bringing the board layout into the client
 ---

-I feel like the next logical step is to bring the layout I just developed into the client.
+I feel like the next logical step is to bring the layout I just developed to the client.

 First I updated the index.html file in the src/client to reference the bulmaswatch layout "darkly" like the template.